 d.
-And exchanged the glory of the immortal God for an image images resembling mortal man and birds and animals and creeping things (v.23).
+And exchanged the glory of the incorruptible God for an image in the form of corruptible man and of birds and four-footed animals and crawling creatures (v.23).

 NOTES: The madness of unbelieving men is most revealed in the objects of their worship.
 Their self-worship degrades into the worship of even the lowliest creatures.